 Form ads also provide the time stamp of lead submission.
 In the initial phase, the leads will be sent to a Google spreadsheet which can be created during the setup process.

-This update from Google is still in the testing stage but with the list of benefits it provides, there is no doubt that it going to stay!
+This update from Google is still in the beta stage but with the list of benefits it provides, there is no doubt that it going to stay!
 We are excited to try it out for our clients.
 Watch this space for more.

 In today’s Internet-driven age, it is safe to say that if digital marketing is a game, leads are the prize.
 No matter what vertical of business your brand belongs to, one of the most important quantifiable dimensions that can measure the success of your online campaigns is the number of leads they generate.
 With so much emphasis given to customer acquisition and lead generation, it is a no-brainer that the marketing team of your firm needs to focus on increasing the quality of leads for a higher rate of conversion.
 Let’s take a look at few of the fool-proof methods you can incorporate in your digital marketing strategies to increase the quality of your leads, which, in turn, can effortlessly help you grow your business.